homebound-team/date-fns/README.md

 The release process pulls the latest release tag, merges the `improved-business-days` branch and builds the TypeScript code.
 Then, it runs the `patch-package` process to produce a `.patch` file representing the changes.

-We publish the private NPM package, `@homebound/date-fns-patch` package for convenience.
+We publish the NPM package `@homebound/date-fns-patch` for convenience.
 The versioning convention is `<upstream-version>-rc.<i>`.
 For instance, `2.28.0-rc.1` is the first patch we built against the upstream 2.28.0 version.
 Because we might publish several revisions against the same upstream version, we simply increment the `-rc.<i>` tag each time we release.
 For example, the third publish of the branch against the upstream 2.28.0 version will create